andebetT/andebetT/README.md

 # About Me 🙋‍♂️

-As an experienced Python developer and an expert in Data Structures and Algorithms (DSA), I have a strong passion for problem-solving and creating efficient, scalable, and maintainable software solutions.
-With over 3 years of hands-on experience in python , I have honed my skills in various domains, including algorithim development, data science, and AI.
+As an experienced Python developer with over 3 years of hands-on experience, I specialize in crafting efficient, scalable, and maintainable software solutions.
+I have a strong passion for problem-solving and am well-versed in Data Structures and Algorithms (DSA).
+My expertise spans various domains, including algorithm development, data science, and artificial intelligence (AI).
-.
+I am committed to leveraging my skills to tackle complex challenges and contribute to innovative projects that drive success.
 # Skills 🛠️